jonasjacek/responsive-images/README.md

 The images may not only vary in their size but also image content may not be identical.

-Browsers which do not support the `picture` and `source` elements will ignore them and load the image referenced in the `img` elements `src` attribute.
+Browsers which do not support `picture` and `source` elements will ignore them and load the image referenced in the `img` elements `src` attribute.

 ## Responsive images in CSS